Thank you for reading our post, please rate this article at the end.

 - Dark gray/black dorsal fin margin.

-There’s also the Mozambique tilapia (Oreochromis mossambicus) with a dull greenish to yellow coloration, sometimes with weak banding.
+There’s also the Mozambique tilapia (Oreochromis mossambicus), which has a dull greenish to yellow coloration and sometimes weak banding.

 Tilapia’s Spawning Season

-Now, tilapias spawn throughout the year with varying rates, but the peak of the spawning appears to be around January-March and July-September.
-However, the study that discovered these time frames has been carried out from in 1987-1988 in Lake Awassa, Ethiopia.
-How exactly the spawning season peaks are in the United States is difficult to say.
+Now, tilapias spawn throughout the year with varying rates, but the peak appears to be around January-March and July-September.
+However, the study that discovered these time frames was conducted from 1987 to 1988 in Lake Awassa, Ethiopia.
+Identifying exactly how the spawning season peaks in the United States is challenging.

 Where You Can Find Tilapia